 There are many businesses that either produce or consume containerized products, and in doing so these businesses may find themselves with empty containers.
 Depending on the material that was last inside that container, that empty may be regulated by RCRA, DOT, or both.
 So, what is the difference?
 If you are a generator and shipper of empty containers, then it is up to you to know!

 If you have an empty container that last held a RCRA regulated hazardous waste, then that empty will continue to be a hazardous waste until certain conditions are met to relieve the RCRA regulations from that container.
-Per 40 CFR §261.7(b)(1), a container (or inner liner removed from a container) that held hazardous waste (besides compressed gasses, accurately hazardous waste listed in §§ 261.31 or 261.33(e), or hazardous waste pharmaceuticals) is considered RCRA empty if you got as much out of the container using common practical means (pouring, pumping, etc.) and no more than 1 inch (2.5 cm) of material remains on the bottom.
+Per 40 CFR §261.7(b)(1), a container (or inner liner removed from a container) that held hazardous waste (besides compressed gasses, acute hazardous waste listed in §§ 261.31 or 261.33(e), or hazardous waste pharmaceuticals) is considered RCRA empty if you got as much out of the container using common practical means (pouring, pumping, etc.) and no more than 1 inch (2.5 cm) of material remains on the bottom.

 Another means to determine if your container is RCRA empty is by weight.
 For a container that is less than or equal to 119 gallons in size, it is considered RCRA empty if no more than 3% by weight of the total capacity of the container remains in the container (or inner liner).
 For containers greater than 119 gallons in size, that percentage drops to no more than 0.3% by weight of the total capacity.